-Following robust assessment, we will provide targeted academic intervention in a range of different ways to close attainment gaps between disadvantaged and nondisadvantaged pupils, including pre-teaching, post-teaching and intervention groups - where possible delivered by teachers.
+Following robust assessment, we will provide targeted academic intervention in a range of different ways to close attainment gaps between disadvantaged and non-disadvantaged pupils (increased by Covid), including pre-teaching, post-teaching and intervention groups - where possible delivered by teachers.
 We will also strive to find the right balance between providing extra targeted support where needed, and ensuring pupil access to a broad, rich and balanced curriculum, so as not to narrow their educational experience.